syncfusion-content/wpf-docs/wpf/Gantt/Strip-Lines.md

 ## Strip lines in Essential Gantt support the following features:

-* Repeat behavior: Strip lines can be repeatable in the Gantt chart region based on repeat behaviour and repeat interval.
-The available repeat behaviours are as follows:
+* Repeat behavior: Strip lines can be repeatable in the Gantt chart region based on repeat behavior and repeat interval.
+The available repeat behaviors are as follows:
 * Year
 * Month
 * Week